tulgeywood/Deadpool/README.md

 • Scripting errors that create infinite loops or unchecked wait times.

+• General bad policies that don't play nice

+What Deadpool can't fix will likely be in the `/var/log/jamfv.log` file for you to investigate when edge cases arrive.
+Please share those scenarios with me so I can make the tool better.

 #Things I will be adding
 Currently Deadpool will not renroll your machine via a quickadd package.
 I'm working on a few ideas for doing this in a way that I'm happy with.
 Stay tuned.